zixinwang100/Time-Series-Transformers-for-Zero-Shot-GPR-Based-Subsurface-Material-Characterization/README.md

 ## Experimental Data

-Experimental GPR data are provided for the laboratory single-layer, laboratory two-layer, and field single-layer material configurations.
+Experimental GPR data are provided for the laboratory single-layer, laboratory two-layer, field single-layer, and field two-layer material configurations.
 The corresponding data files are located within the `Data/` directories of these configurations.